collective/collective.azipfele/README.rst

 - Benjamin Stefaner

-- initially developed and payed by for Zumtobel Group AG, Austria
+- initially developed for and funded by Zumtobel Group AG, Austria